facebook/react/docs/docs/loading-data-asynchronously.md

 Often, the data that a component needs is not available at initial render.
 We can load data asynchronously in the [`componentDidMount` lifecycle hook](/react/docs/react-component.html#componentdidmount).

-In the following example we use the [axios](https://github.com/mzabriskie/axios) to retrieve information about Facebook's Gists on GitHub and store them in the state.
+In the following example we use the [axios](https://github.com/mzabriskie/axios) to retrieve information about Facebook's Repos on GitHub and store them in the state.
 So first install it:

 ```
 $ npm install axios --save